Outdoor Learning School

 Kendall Peacock

-Head of Outdoor Learning Experiences
+Head of Outdoor Learning School

 Kendall Peacock

-Head of Outdoor Learning Experiences
+Head of Outdoor Learning School

 Kendall grew up in Texas and Wyoming and started finding her love of outdoors over summer trips to the Tetons with her family.
 Many of her best memories are outdoors, in nature, working and learning with others.
 Kendall received her degrees in Environment and Natural Resources from the University of Wyoming where she also worked for the Wyoming Conservation Corps for 7 years.
 It was during that experience that place-based education became a draw and eventually led her to the graduate program at Teton Science Schools in 2014.
 Since then, she has held many roles including instructor and faculty member.
 Currently she is the Director of Staffing on the Field Education team.